-Modern embedded systems, which are more and more based on Multi-Processor System-on-Chip (MPSoC) architectures, often require supporting an increasing number of applications and standards.
+Modern embedded systems, which are more and more based on Multiprocessor Systemon-Chip (MPSoC) architectures, often require supporting an increasing number of applications and standards.
 In these systems, multiple applications can run concurrently and are thus simultaneously contending for system resources.
 For each single application, there are often also different execution modes (or program phases) with different requirements.
 For example, a video application could dynamically lower its resolution to decrease its computational demands in order to save the battery.
-As a consequence, the behaviour of application workloads executing on the embedded system can change dramatically over time.
-Typically, the target MPSoC architecture platforms are heterogeneous in nature, as such systems are capable of providing better performance and energy trade-offs than their homogeneous counterparts [Kumar et al. 2004].
-Here, the process of application task mapping plays a crucial role in exploiting the system properties such that applications can meet their, often diverse, demands on performance and energy efficiency [Sun and Sugawara 2011].
+As a consequence, the behavior of application workloads executing on the embedded system can change dramatically over time.
+Typically, the target MPSoC architecture platforms are heterogeneous in nature, as such systems are capable of providing better performance and energy tradeoffs than their homogeneous counterparts [Kumar et al. 2004].
+Here,

-© 0000 ACM 1539-9087/0000/-ART00 \$15.00 DOI:http://dx.doi.org/10.1145/0000000.0000000
+© 2015 ACM 1539-9087/2015/01-ART14 \$15.00 DOI: http://dx.doi.org/10.1145/2680542